-After graduating from Princeton magna cum laude, Sams earned her law degree from the University of Virginia Law School, where she was executive editor of the Virginia Journal of International Law.
+After graduating from Princeton magna cum laude with a degree in English, Sams earned her law degree from the University of Virginia Law School, where she was executive editor of the Virginia Journal of International Law.
 Sams practiced law for several years at White & Case in New York before joining Turner in 1993, where she has served in a number of leadership roles, including a stint as the president of Turner International.
 She is currently the executive vice president and general counsel for Turner, a leading global entertainment, sports and news company, overseeing the company’s legal matters worldwide.
 She resides in Atlanta, Georgia.

 In addition to her service to Princeton, Sams serves on the board of a number of philanthropic and cultural institutions, including the High Museum of Art, Atlanta's Woodruff Arts Center and Meals on Wheels Atlanta.

 As Board chair, Sams also will chair the Board’s Executive Committee, the Committee on Board Development, the Compensation Committee and meetings of the Committee of the Whole.
 The Board chair also oversees the annual performance review of the president.

 The 40-member Board of Trustees is responsible for the overall direction of the University.
 It approves the operating and capital budgets, supervises the investment of the University’s endowment, oversees campus real estate and long-range physical planning and exercises review and oversight of changes in major policies and practices.